 IN THE NEWS

 Thank you Mirna Alsharif of CNN, Caitlin O'Kane of CBS News and Elizabeth Sherwood of 1010 WINS Radio New York City for your awesome coverage of the iPad Project.
-The three of you set into motion an opportunity to take a grassroots local project and propelled it into a national story that has created a ripple effect of KINDNESS.
-Because of you, we will providing iPad's to facilities all over our great country!
+The three of you set into motion an opportunity to take a grassroots local project and propel it into a national story that has created a ripple effect of KINDNESS.
+Because of you, we will provide iPad's to facilities all over our great country!
 THANK YOU!

 Click the logo's above to see their stories!

 Thank you Carrie Ann Inaba and the Crew from "The Talk" for the awesome coverage!
-Carrie Ann was a major contributor to our project and we never knew it, until Eve Jeffers Cooper spilled the bean's!
+Carrie Ann was a major contributor to our project and we never knew it, until Eve Jeffers Cooper spilled the beans!
 Her donation got us to our first goal of $5,000!
 The #PowerOfCommunity by #MayItForward!

 Thank you Chris Cuomo for your support!
 Our Dad's were students together St. John's Prep in Brooklyn, NY